PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md

 The visit payer table documents insurance information as it relates to a visit in visit_occurrence.
 For this reason the key of this table will be visit_occurrence_id and visit_payer_id. **This table is CUSTOM to Pedsnet.**

+**Note 1**: There can be multiple payers (primary/secondary) for a single visit.
+If you are able to obtain mutliple payer information at your site please populate the visit payer table with this information.
+If you are not able to obtain secondary or additonal payers for your visit occurrences at your site, please populate the primary payer and inform the DCC.

 Field |Required | Data Type | Description | PEDSnet Conventions
  --- | --- | --- | --- | ---
 visit_payer_id | Yes | Integer |A system-generated unique identifier for each visit payer relationship. | This is not a value found in the EHR.
 Sites may choose to use a sequential value for this field.